Research group leader

 Leadership of an independent research group enables outstanding early career researchers who have already gained research experience after completing their doctorate to realise their own research project and qualify for a professorship or another leadership position.

-The large research organisations and universities – often jointly – fund the establishment of junior research groups with their own programmes or with support from the Deutsche Forschungsgemeinschaft (German Research Foundation, DFG) or other funding organisations.
+The large research organisations and universities – often jointly – fund the establishment of research groups with their own programmes or with support from the Deutsche Forschungsgemeinschaft (German Research Foundation, DFG) or other funding organisations.
 For more information about funding opportunities, please see below.

 As a rule, applications can be submitted by postdocs with several years of (international) research experience after completing their doctorate.

 The most important selection criterium is the outstanding subject competence of the applicant.

 If you wish to realise your own research project, you must be able to convince the selection committee of its excellence.
 Outstanding publications in leading international journals are usually also expected.